 But sometimes, certain words or phrases may seem harder to remember than others.
 In this case, turn to these strategies for help etching the words into your memory.
 Here are some tips and tricks about how to learn vocabulary.

-If you liked that video, be sure to subscribe to our YouTube channel for more tips and facts about language learning!
+Subscribe to our YouTube channel for more tips and facts about language learning!

 All of the big experts in memorization agree on one thing: to have a good memory, you must be able to make mental visualizations.
 If you have to remember information, try to associate it with an image.
 In language learning, it’s especially important to come up with mental images.

 You want to come up with very specific images so that you can remember particular characteristics or nuances of meaning.
+An effective mental image should meet the following 4 criteria: exaggeration, movement, creative association, and emotional reaction.

-• Creative association
+• Creative Association –

 For example, I had the hardest time remembering that “jubilación” in Spanish means retirement.
 So I imagined a group of people who are older, singing and partying with flutes of champagne and little treats—real jubilation—to celebrate a retirement.
 Now, each time I think about it, it comes to me automatically.